 Matter and energy

 Alfalfa originated in the Middle East, probably Iran, and has been cultivated by humans for over 2500 years to provide food for livestock.
 Because of human introductions it is now found world-wide, primarily in temperate habitats.
-It is only slightly invasive and outside of habitats that are under cultivation can be found on roadsides and other disturbed habitats.
+It is slightly invasive and can be found on roadsides and other disturbed habitats in addition to habitats that are under cultivation.
 It is drought tolerant and does well on sites that are quite dry.
 Consequently alfalfa is grown extensively in the western US.
 Its root system commonly goes down three meters into the soil to acquire water and occasionally goes down 15 m (over 50 feet!!!!).
 Interestingly, it produces chemicals that deter the germination of its own seeds, necessitating that fields alternate from alfalfa to another crop before being reseeded in alfalfa.

-Because honeybees are poor pollinators, farmers growing alfalfa for seed (as opposed to growing it for hay when pollination doesn’t matter) rely on other pollinators.
+Because honeybees are poor pollinators, farmers growing alfalfa for seed (as opposed to growing it for hay in which case pollination doesn’t matter) rely on other pollinators.
 These other pollinators need to be managed to produce generate the high pollinator population densities needed to effect pollination.